jhaaj08/Kinases-Clustering/MANUSCRIPT.md

 5. **Confusion matrix**: Pairwise classification errors

 **Preprocessing**: Same StandardScaler as clustering (fitted on train, applied to test)

+**Note on data leakage prevention**: Using homology-aware splits ensures that performance reflects true generalization to dissimilar sequences, not memorization of sequence families.
+Random splits would inflate performance metrics by including homologous sequences in both train and test sets.

 ### 2.6 Experimental Design